-- A. Commercial Recreation (Limited): Facilities which include a structure of 10,000 square feet or less and/or a site covering an area of no more than one-half acre. - B. Commercial Recreation (General): Facilities which include a structure of more than 10,000 square feet and/or a site covering an area of more than one-half acre.
+- a.
+Commercial Recreation (Limited): Facilities which include a structure of 10,000 square feet or less and/or a site covering an area of no more than one-half acre. - b.
+Commercial Recreation (General): Facilities which include a structure of more than 10,000 square feet and/or a site covering an area of more than one-half acre.

-60. "Communications Services" means establishments primarily engaged in the provision of broadcasting and other information relay services accomplished through the use of electronic and telephonic mechanisms but not including those classified as Utilities.
+60.56.
+"Communications Services" means establishments primarily engaged in the provision of broadcasting and other information relay services accomplished through the use of electronic and telephonic mechanisms but not including those classified as Utilities.
 Typical uses include television studios, telecommunication service centers, telegraph service offices, or film and sound recording facilities.
 Broadcast towers and their minor ancillary ground structures are classified as miscellaneous use types.

-61. -30.
-"Common area" means an area held, designed, and designated for common or cooperative use within a development.
+61.57.
+"Common Area" means an area held, designed, and designated for common or cooperative use within a development.

-62. -31.
-"Common development" means a development proposed and planned as one unified project not separated by a public street or alley.
+62.58.
+"Common Development" means a development proposed and planned as one unified project not separated by a public street or alley.

-63. -32.
-"Common open space" means land within or related to a development that is not individually owned or dedicated for public use, designed and generally intended for the common use of the residents of the development.
+63.59.
+"Common Open Space" means land within or related to a development that is not individually owned or dedicated for public use, designed and generally intended for the common use of the residents of the development.

-64. "Community use" means administrative and legislative government offices, schools, postal facilities (such as libraries and museums), meeting halls, clubhouses, amphitheaters, band shells, and pavilions.
+64. "Community use" means ~~administrative and legislative government offices, schools, postal facilities (such as libraries and museums), meeting halls, clubhouses, amphitheaters, band shells, and pavilions.~~

-65. "Commercial breeders" means a person, engaged in the business of breeding dogs, cats, or other small animals who sells, exchanges, or leases animals in return for consideration, or who offers to do so, whether or not the animals are raised, trained, groomed, or boarded by the person.
-Typical uses include ostrich-raising facilities, stables, or large-scale animal breeding operations.
+65.60.
+"Commercial Breeders" means a person, engaged in the business of breeding dogs, cats, or other small animals who sells, exchanges, or leases animals in return for consideration, or who offers to do so, whether or not the animals are raised, trained, groomed, or boarded by the person.
+Typical uses ~~include ostrich raising facilities, stables, or~~ large-scale animal breeding operations.

-66. -33.
+66.61.
 "Compatibility" means the degree to which two or more different land use types are able to exist together in close proximity, with no one use having significant negative effects on any other use.

-67. -34.
+67.62.
 "Comprehensive Plan" means the duly adopted Comprehensive Development Plan of the City to address future growth and development.

-68. -35.
+68.63.
 "Conditional Use Permit (CUP)" means a permit that is intended to accommodate those types of uses that don't fit neatly into any particular zoning district, and which have the potential to impact surrounding properties.
 As part of the approval process, the Board of Adjustment can impose conditions on the proposed use to help minimize the potential impacts on surrounding property.

-69. -36.
-"Conditioned space" means an area, room, or space normally occupied and being heated and/or cooled by any equipment for human habitation.
+69.64.
+"Conditioned Space" means an area, room, or space normally occupied and being heated and/or cooled by any equipment for human habitation.

-70. -37.
+70.65.
 "Condominium" means a real estate ownership arrangement that combines fee simple title to a specific unit and joint ownership in common elements shared with other unit owners.
 Types of units may include dwelling units, parking spaces, office spaces, or commercial spaces.

-71. -38.
-"Conservation development" means a development design technique that concentrates buildings in specific areas on a site to allow remaining land to be used for recreation, common open space, or the preservation of historically or environmentally sensitive features.
+71.66.
+"Conservation Development" means a development design technique that concentrates buildings in specific areas on a site to allow remaining land to be used for recreation, common open space, or the preservation of historically or environmentally sensitive features.

-72. -39.
-"Conservation subdivision" means, wholly or in majority, a residential subdivision that permits a reduction in lot area, setback, or other site development regulations, provided:
+72.67.
+"Conservation Subdivision" means, wholly or in majority, a residential subdivision that permits a reduction in lot area, setback, or other site development regulations, provided:

-A. (i) there is no increase in the overall density permitted for a conventional subdivision in a given zoning district; and equipment on lots other than construction sites.
-Typical uses are building contractor's yards.

-B. and (ii) the remaining land area is used for common space.
+- a. there is no increase in the overall density permitted for a conventional subdivision in a given zoning district; and b. the remaining land area is used for common space.